p2slugs/innovationproject/README.md

 You will be directed to the home page, where an overview of the website is given.
 Toggle through the tabs at the top to explore the website!

-You can put in a recipe, suggestion, buy ingredients, and view the about us page, contact page, home page, and sign up forms.
+You can put in a recipe, suggestion, buy ingredients, and view the about us page, contact page, home page, and sign up/login forms.

-scroll down for 15pts review (Friday 2/18) ↓
+## Descriptions on Project Technicals and Meeting College Board Requirements

 ## Review Via READme - 2/18 ✔️